brackeen/glfm/README.md

 * Retina / high-DPI support.
 * Touch and keyboard events.
 * Events for application state and context loss.
+* API to get file assets (from the bundle on iOS, and the APK assets on Android)

 ## Non-goals
 GLFM is limited in scope, and isn't designed to provide everything needed for an app.
 For example, GLFM doesn't provide (and will never provide) the following: